 The main cave began forming more than a million years ago, and every drop of water entering the cave leaves calcite crystals on the ceiling, walls and floor.
 It can take upwards of 150 years to deposit one cubic inch of these crystal formations.

-The cave was accidently discovered in 1939 when workers removing limestone from a quarry blasted into rock, revealing this stupendous underground cavern with rooms, galleries and nooks and crannies.
-Today, more than 25,000 students visit each year.
+The cave was accidentally discovered in 1939 when workers removing limestone from a quarry blasted into rock, revealing this stupendous underground cavern with rooms, galleries, nooks and crannies.

 Devil’s Lake State Park, not far from Wisconsin Dells, is the most visited state park in Wisconsin.
 Each year hundreds of thousands of visitors enjoy the 360-acre spring-fed lake, the 500-foot bluffs teetering over it and the 30 miles of trails that comprise the trifecta of this natural wonder.

-Now here’s a little secret on the Chain of Lakes: While the lakes themselves are 100 percent natural, it was the work of humans that connected all of them.
+Here’s a little secret on the Chain of Lakes: While the lakes themselves are 100 percent natural, it was the work of humans that connected all of them.
 Dams were built to hold up the Wisconsin and Eagle Rivers as a way to connect the lakes to serve the logging industry and generate electricity.
-Today, there are abundant boat landings along that shore for anglers hoping to catch bluegill, perch, northern and the granddaddy of all freshwater fish, the musky.
+Today, there are abundant boat landings along that shore for anglers hoping to catch bluegill, perch, northern and the goliath of freshwater fish, the musky.